-The follow-up to ‘Baldur’s Gate 3’ is “not what you think”, according to Larian CEO
+The follow-up to ‘Baldur’s Gate 3’ is “not what you think” according to Larian CEO

 “Creative work is the exploration of a vast search space and it can take time to find the right path,” he continued.
 “At least that’s what I tell myself when I feel like a failure after people have been nagging at me for months – ‘where’s the fucking narrative Swen’.”

 He later went on to say that he hasn’t yet shared his latest idea with anyone yet, “but I think I really like this one”.
-Vincke then warned fans that the game he’s currently working on is “not what you think” before confirming that his social media update was “not a teaser for an announcement”.
+Vincke then warned fans that the game he’s currently working on is “not what you think” before confirming that his social media update was “not a teaser for an announcement” for the follow-up to Baldur’s Gate 3.

 That said – I haven't shared it with anyone yet so it may be they all think it's bad and then I'll just kill this thread, go sit in a corner with my dog and pretend none of this happened.
 And press CTRL+ENTER and start all over again 🙂 But I think I really like this one.